Brief History Of My Military Service

 This enabled the FAC Officer or the Radio Operator (ROMAD) that was assigned to this unit to go on any type of sweep / raid / ambush that may have turned sour, to be able to talk with the FAC Officer in the O1E Bird Dog over head to help mark the target for the A1E's and later on the jets to do their bomb runs on

-All bomb runs that I was involved with were called for by the South Korean Tiger Division ALO located at the Tiger Command HQ.
+All bomb runs that I was involved with were called into the South Korean Tiger Division ALO headquarters located at the Tiger Town Command HQ.
 These bombing runs consisted of Willip and / or Napalm followed with 500 to 1000 lb. block busters.
-Most of the time I had a Korean FAC with me.
+Most of the time I had a Korean FAC with me and most of the planes were the A1e Skyraiders.

 The patch and